marlinprotocol/oyster-image-builder/README.md

 Params are any global parameters that can be passed while building the image.
 These can be used to parameterize the `build_commands` and `command` specified in the `service_commands` in the config.
 Examples of such parametrization can be found in [prebuilt](src/config/prebuilt/) configurations.

-#### ARCH

-ARCH is a special parameter used to specify the architecture to build the image for.
-This can be used as parameter while specifying the `service_commands` as done [here](src/config/prebuilt/base.json).
-Currently `amd64` and `arm64` are supported values for ARCH.

 ### Service commands

 Service commands section is used to specify how to setup services or setup environments.
 Supervisor is internally used to setup and run services during the enclave execution.